maxkrv/uchat/README.md

 ## 🚀 Getting Started 🚀

-To get started with Uchat, clone the repository and follow the instructions in the Makefile.
+To get started with Cozy Chat, clone the repository and follow the instructions in the Makefile.

 First of all you have to compile all static libs and repository code